 - Click on Apply and OK.

-- Under the Compatibility for all users tab in the new dialog box that opens, change compatibility mode to Windows 7 using the same process mentioned above.
+- Change the Compatibility mode to Windows 10 using the same process mentioned above.

 - Click on Apply and OK for the Properties dialog box to close.